 Daily human life, as well as nature, have been represented in a more abstract way each time, flowing towards a paradigm where the perception of the living world and mathematics are highly related through the digital interfaces.

-The digital world is represented in indivisible and equal unites; the separation between the world felt by us and its representation in terms of numbers and geometries, come from long time ago.
-However, the information technology spreads more the degree of abstraction already began with the geometrization of the world.
+The digital world is represented in indivisible and equal units; the separation between the world felt by us and its representation in terms of numbers and geometries, come from a long time ago.
+However, as information technology spreads more the degree of abstraction already began with the geometrization of the world.

-“Controlled Environment” is an installation where it is reproduced a slow rain of drops that fall over hot metal plates, evaporating them instantaneously.
+“Controlled Environment” is an installation where it reproduces a slow rain of drops that fall over hot metal plates, evaporating them instantaneously.

-It establishes a system of connections and relations of perceptive phenomena, organics and continuous to transform into “data” pulses of voltage by mean a electronic chip.
-Sequences of logical 1´s and 0´s, spectrum of discreet signals that “inform” and “represent” through bits what happens.
+It establishes a system of connections and relations of perceptive phenomena, organics and continuous transformation into “data” pulses of voltage by means of an electronic chip.
+Sequences of logical 1´s and 0´s, spectrum of discrete signals that “inform” and “represent” through bits what happens.

-In this way it is set against the extreme representation off the digital world, breaking it in basic units undistinguishable and equal, to the perceived world as continuous to the senses.
+In this way it is set against the extreme representation of the digital world, breaking it in basic units undistinguishable and equal, to the perceived world as continuous to the senses.

 by: Mariano Sardón.